codeaudit/SayKitSDK/Tour/01-overview.md

 ## Conversation Management

-SayKit exists to enable developers to create applications where the user interaction is as natual as having a conversation.
-Fittingly, the at the base of this conversational UI you'll find an agent called the *Conversation Manager*.
+SayKit enables developers to create applications where the user interaction is as natural as having a conversation.
+Fittingly, at the base of this conversational UI you'll find an agent called the **Conversation Manager**.

 The `SAYConversationManager` is the keystone of the SayKit framework.
-Each SayKit app has a default *manager* ready and waiting, accessibile as a class-level property:
+Each SayKit app has a default *manager* ready and waiting, accessible as a class-level property:

 ````objc
 // Objective-C